Amazon Mechanical Turk: Labor issues

-Mechanical Turk has been widely criticized by journalists and activists for its interactions with and use of labor, but the scientific evidence gathered does not align so well with the most common critiques.
+Mechanical Turk has been criticized by journalists and activists for its interactions with and use of labor.

-Among the critics of MTurk, computer scientist Jaron Lanier has noted how the design of Mechanical Turk "allows you to think of the people as software components" that conjures "a sense of magic, as if you can just pluck results out of the cloud at an incredibly low cost".
-A similar point is made in the book “Ghostwork” by Mary L. Gray and Siddharth Suri.
+Computer scientist Jaron Lanier noted how the design of Mechanical Turk "allows you to think of the people as software components" in a way that conjures "a sense of magic, as if you can just pluck results out of the cloud at an incredibly low cost".
+A similar point is made in the book Ghostwork by Mary L. Gray and Siddharth Suri.

-More than invisibility, however, critics of MTurk argue that workers are forced onto the site by precarious economic conditions and then exploited by requesters with low wages and a lack of power when disputes occur.
-Journalist Alana Semuels’s article in The Atlantic is typical of the criticisms of MTurk.
+Critics of MTurk argue that workers are forced onto the site by precarious economic conditions and then exploited by requesters with low wages and a lack of power when disputes occur.
+Journalist Alana Semuels's article "The Internet Is Enabling a New Kind of Poorly Paid Hell" in The Atlantic is typical of such criticisms of MTurk.

-Academic research shows that the story of MTurk is not simple.
-While some papers have obtained findings that serve as the basis for common criticisms or align with what critics of MTurk have alleged, others contradict those arguments.

-A notable contradiction to the common criticisms of MTurk is a paper published by the team at CloudResearch.
-The CloudResearch study is the only representative sample of workers from MTurk gathered to-date, which means it represents an important improvement to previous research that is susceptible to multiple forms of sampling bias, including oversampling highly active workers.
+Some academic papers have obtained findings that support or serve as the basis for such common criticisms, but others contradict them.
+A recent academic commentary argued that study participants on sites like MTurk should be clearly warned about the circumstances in which they might later be denied payment as a matter of ethics, even though such statements may not reduce the rate of careless responding.